domarp-j/react-testing/PITCHME.md

 ### So How Can We Make Testing Easier?

-- Understand a particular best practice for creating React components
+- Understand logical "smart" components and presentational "dumb" components
-- Understand the core principles of JavaScript and React testing
+- Understand the intricacies of JavaScript and React testing
 - Use the right testing tools for specific testing scenarios
 - **Prefer testing behavior over focused logic**